Amputation as a treatment for primary bone cancer

 You may also have an oxygen mask on when you first wake up.
 Some people will have a tube in their bladder (catheter) to drain urine into a bag until they are up and moving around.
 The part of your body that has been operated on will be covered with bandages or a plaster cast to control swelling.
 There will be a tube (drain) coming from your wound to drain off excess blood and fluids into a small container.
 This will usually be taken out after 3-4 days.
 You will also have stitches or staples to close the wound, which are usually taken out about 10-14 days after the operation.

 Once you’re moving around more, you will go to the hospital gym for physiotherapy.
 This is a very important part of your recovery.
 Your physiotherapist will give you different exercises to do as your wound heals and you gain strength.
-If you’re going to be fitted with an artificial limb you’ll also be taught how to use this to help you regain independence in everyday activities.

 You will see an occupational therapist soon after your operation.
 Their aim is to help you become as independent as possible in everyday activities.
-They may suggest different ways of doing things, or aids or equipment that you can use.
+They may suggest different ways of doing things, or suggest aids or equipment you can use.

 You’ll be able to go home once your wound has healed.
 If you need physiotherapy after you go home, the physiotherapist will make arrangements for you to have this.
 If you don’t live close to the hospital where you had your operation, you’ll be able to go to a physiotherapist nearer to you.